1People have been dying for all of eternity. Why do we need an organization like yours now?

 5What does EOLCNY do?

-For over 15 years, End of Life Choices New York has worked to achieve better care and more choices for the dying through advocacy and education campaigns, having given hundreds of lectures to thousands of citizens, professionals and students.
+For over 15 years, End of Life Choices New York has worked to achieve better care and more choices for the Dying through advocacy and education campaigns, having given hundreds of lectures to thousands of professionals, students, and members of the general public.
 And we have provided free counseling to hundreds of patients and their families.
 EOLCNY has successfully initiated legislative reforms to improve pain and palliative care, such as the Palliative Care Information Act, and to ensure that advance directives and end-of-life wishes are honored.
-We are committed to fighting for the right of terminally ill New Yorkers to control the circumstances and timing of their deaths and are currently seeking to establish Aid in Dying in New York through litigation or by legislation.
+We are committed to fighting for the right of terminally ill New Yorkers to control the circumstances and timing of their deaths and are currently seeking to establish Medical Aid in Dying in New York through litigation or by legislation.

-6If Aid in Dying is legalized, will you go out of business?
+6If Medical Aid in Dying is legalized, will you go out of business?

-7Is there much support for Aid in Dying in New York?
+7Is there much support for Medical Aid in Dying in New York?

 8I donate to Compassion & Choices.
 Why should I support End of Life Choices New York?